ttkorhonen/e3pages/docs/design/3_wrappers.md

 SCRIPTS += ../iocsh/iocStats.iocsh
 ```

-Note that the second line refers to the parent directory of the module, i.e. the wrapper directory.
+Note that the second line refers to the parent directory of the module, i.e., the wrapper directory.
 It may often be the case that we want to install ESS-specific iocsh files, which are best kept in the e3 wrapper and not the module directory itself.

 ### Header files